 Where to Find Surf Guides, Boats and Camps in Samoa

 With barrelling waves along the reefs helped along with both north and south swells, Samoa is an enticing prospect for the seasoned surfer.
-But, as any seasoned surfer does indeed know, getting to reef breaks isn’t always the easiest, so you’ll need a surf boat, as well as the expertise of a surf guide to select the waves according to the conditions.
-The selection of surf operators and guides in Samoa is pleasingly small, so take a look at some to ride with in this list!
+But, as any seasoned surfer does indeed know, getting to reef breaks isn’t always the easiest.
+You’ll need a surf boat, as well as the expertise of a surf guide, to select the waves according to the conditions.

 For more tips on customary surf fees, Sunday surf rules and more, take a look at The Ultimate Guide to Surfing in Samoa.